polarfire-soc/polarfire-soc-documentation/bare-metal-embedded-software/bare-metal-driver-user-guides/soft-ip-driver-user-guides/miv-rv32-hal/miv-rv32-hal-user-guide.md

 <div id="Functions$MRV_set_mtvec_base$description" data-type="text">

-The set_mtvec_base() function takes the mtvec_base address as a unsigned int and writes the value into the BASE field [31:2] in the mtvec CSR, MODE[1:0] is Read- only.
+The MRV_set_mtvec_base() function takes the mtvec_base address as a unsigned int and writes the value into the BASE field [31:2] in the mtvec CSR, MODE[1:0] is Read-only.
 BASE is 4B aligned, so the lowest 2 bits of mtvec_base are ignored.

 </div>